petaverse-cloud/pv-docs-site/docs/petority/features/health-monitoring.md

 ---

 # Tracking Your Pet's Well-being with Petority's Health Feature
 Petority, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.
-Among its standout capabilities is the **comprehensive health data detection** and **location history tracking functionality**.
+Some of its standout capabilities are the **comprehensive health data detection** and **location history tracking functionality**.

 ![Health](/img/health/Health.jpg)